-In 2023, the Company entered into an XOL insurance contract for catastrophes with AIG reinsurance Company Ltd. ("AIRCO"), a member of the global AIG corporation and a related party of the Company, which was awarded an A+ rating by S&P. During a war event in 2023, the Company reached the ceilings prescribed in said contract and activated the contract.
-The Company renewed the aforesaid contract for 2024.
+In 2024, the Company entered into an XOL insurance contract for catastrophes with American International Reinsurance Company Ltd. ("AIRCO"), a member of the global AIG corporation and a related party of the Company, which was awarded an A+ rating by S&P. The Company renewed the aforesaid contract for 2025.

+During a war event in 2023, the Company reached the ceilings prescribed in said contract and activated the contract.